 Such a dichotomy leads to the conclusion that Eisenhower was of two minds on the issue of desegregation.
 Where he believed the federal government had the authority to enforce the Supreme Court’s decision Eisenhower did so

-with all deliberate speed and were Eisenhower did not believe the federal government had the authority he preferred to lead the states through the example he set.
+deliberate speed and were Eisenhower did not believe the federal government had the authority he preferred to lead the states through the example he set.
 Regardless of Eisenhower being on both sides of the fence, Kutler argued that Eisenhower’s record

 illustrated a clear commitment to enforce federal court orders equal to that of his Constitutional obligation to enforce laws.
 Eisenhower contrasted sharply with Andrew Jackson’s view expressed in his reaction to the Supreme Court decision